 Maintenance workers are often required to get into tight spaces, climb onto elevated work areas or perform maintenance in strenuous conditions, such as extreme heat or cold.
-These requirements ask significant questions of a maintenance worker’s physical ability.
+These requirements test a maintenance worker’s physical ability.

 Furthermore, maintenance work often involves heavy lifting or odd schedules – both of which can be physically draining.

 Time is money, as the saying goes, and when an important piece of production equipment breaks down, management knows it must get up and running as quickly as possible.